-The Board and management have established controls which are designed to safeguard the company's interests and the integrity of its reporting.
+The Board and management have established controls that are designed to safeguard the company's interests and the integrity of its reporting.
 These include accounting, financial reporting, safety and sustainability and other internal control policies and procedures which are directed at monitoring whether the company complies with regulatory requirements and community standards.

 In accordance with the company's system of internal sign offs prior to approval of its financial statement for a relevant period, both the CEO and the CFO provide declarations to the Board that, having made appropriate enquiries, in their opinion:

 - the financial records of the Group have been properly maintained; and - the financial statements of the Group comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Group; and that the opinion has been formed on the basis of a sound system of risk management and internal control that is operating effectively.
+These declarations were received by the CEO and the CFO in respect of DuluxGroup's half year ended 31 March 2017 and full year ended 30 September 2017.